-The Department operates a single governmental program (public safety) and presents the aforementioned government-wide financial statements and fund financial statements in combined form.
+The Department is a single governmental program (public safety) and presents the aforementioned government-wide financial statements and fund financial statements in combined form.
 The combined statements are: (1) Governmental Funds Balance Sheet / Statement of Net Position, (2) Governmental Funds Revenues, Expenditures and Changes in Fund Balances and Statement of Activities, and (3) Statement of Assets and Liabilities - Fiduciary Funds.
-These financial statements also include Notes to Basic Financial Statements that explain some of the information in the financial statements and provide more detail.
+These financial statements include Notes to Basic Financial Statements that provide additional information that is helpful in understanding the financial statements.